-Wisconsin student sues college over Valentine distribution
+Wisconsin student sues college over valentine distribution

-MADISON, Wis. — A Northeastern Wisconsin Technical college student is suing her school because it forced her to stop handing out Valentine's Day cards with Bible references.
+MADISON, Wis. — A Wisconsin student is suing her college, saying her free speech rights were violated when she was forced to stop handing out Valentine's Day cards with Bible references.

-The conservative law firm Wisconsin Institute for Law and Liberty filed the lawsuit in federal court Tuesday on behalf of student Polly Olsen.
+The conservative law firm Wisconsin Institute for Law and Liberty filed the lawsuit Tuesday in federal court in Milwaukee on behalf of Polly Olsen, a student at Northeast Wisconsin Technical College.

-The lawsuit contends Olsen's free speech rights were violated and challenges the college's policy of restricting public forums to a small section of campus.

-The school posted a response on its website, saying the college is committed to free speech and the space restriction has been under review since October.
+In a response posted on its website, the college says it is committed to free speech and the space restriction has been under review since October.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.